 (Fog on the hills – a difference in saturation in the trees in the foreground and the ones on the hills gives an idea about the fog.
 The dark foreground also gives a sense about the late time of the evening.)

 The saturation visible in the final photograph is a result of settings starting from the way the light is handled, all the way to the final print.
 Getting it right the first time is what makes a photograph attractive.

 The effort to get the best colors starts from the time of clicking an image.
 Time of the day determines the overall colors and the light itself gives the correct hue.
 For increasing the saturation there are various tools that photographers use.
 Polarizers and colored filters are very useful for this (Polarizing Filters).
 However their excessive use can look artificial.

 Camera settings do not make much of a difference if you are clicking raw (Raw files – what affects them).
-For jpg files, saturation level as well the color space can have an impact on the final saturation of the image.
+For jpg files, the saturation level as well as the color space can have an impact on the final saturation of the image.

 The first step is selecting the correct color space.
 If in doubt, select sRGB color-space as the default.
 Adobe RGB is quite popular now but it is still not the default color space across electronic devices.
 So, the best option is to stick with sRGB.
 (Color Management)